 There are also opportunities that would require additional sensors, for example occupancy sensors, energy meter and smart thermostats.

 Continuous commissioning is the process of performing on-going retro commissioning.
-This is made possible by continuously gathering data from the running system and an associated analytics platform for revealing the energy saving opportunities.
+This is made possible by gathering data continuously from the running system and an associated analytics platform for revealing the energy saving opportunities.